Antioxidant effect of polyphenols and natural phenols: Difficulty in analyzing effects of specific chemicals

-It is difficult to evaluate the physiological effects of specific natural phenolic antioxidants, since such a large number of individual compounds may occur even in a single food and their fate in vivo cannot be measured.
+It is difficult to evaluate the physiological effects of specific polyphenols because a large number of individual phenolic compounds may occur in a single food and their fate in vivo cannot be measured.

-Other more detailed chemical research has elucidated the difficulty of isolating individual phenolics.
-Because significant variation in phenolic content occurs among various brands of tea, there are possible inconsistencies among epidemiological studies implying beneficial health effects of phenolic antioxidants of green tea blends.
 The Oxygen Radical Absorbance Capacity (ORAC) test is a laboratory indicator of antioxidant potential in foods and dietary supplements.
-However, ORAC results cannot be confirmed to be physiologically applicable and have been designated as unreliable.
+However, ORAC results cannot be confirmed as physiologically applicable and have been designated as unreliable.